 Benefits of People Development on Employees Companies

 People development can be used interchangeably with the more common term, employee development.
-Here is why the people development and its more popular sibling, employee development, are important for building and sustaining a strong workforce.
+Here is why people development and its more popular sibling, employee development, are important for building and sustaining a strong workforce.

 Career growth equals better employee retention